8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 4. bear (20 percent down),
 5. crash (40 percent or more).

-Since 1900 corrections have occurred [about once a year](https://awealthofcommonsense.com/2013/11/difference-crash-correction/) and last about 4 months.
+Since 1900 corrections have occurred [about once a year](https://awealthofcommonsense.com/2013/11/difference-crash-correction/) and last about 4 months; think of this as a rebalance of a portfolio.
 Bear markets have happened roughly every 3.5 years and last roughly one year.
-Crashes have happened roughly once every 12 years.
-Of course, all of this depends what you're looking at and how it's reported and doesn't account for how long it took for the market to recover to its pre-crash value.
+Crashes have happened roughly once every 12 years (depending on the data used).

 Corrections are typically short-term events, as the name implies, once the market has corrected we should be in a roughly stable state.
-And, for the most part, historically the stable state is roughly an 8 percent increase year over year.
+And, for the most part, historically the stable state is an 8 percent increase year over year.

 A recession and depression are not necessarily related to the stock market.
 Instead these are general terms for how businesses and employment are functioning.
 Granted if business begins to shrink and employment does the same, chances are people won't be pumping money into the stock market.

-With that said, these are factors when consider risk tolerance and risk capacity.
+With that said, these are factors when considering risk tolerance and risk capacity.

 ## Risk tolerance and risk capacity